 In order to maintain and enhance our business development, we encourage our employees to continue to learn the latest industry knowledge and technology for continuous improvement.
 We have formulated the Training Management System to provide employees with adequate training opportunities.
-The human resources department evaluates the learning needs of employees every year, formulates training plans according to the Group's business development strategy and market development, and arranges various internal and external trainings to improve employees' professional knowledge and skills, management ability, comprehensive quality, etc. During the Reporting Period, training courses were provided, covering job skills training, personal quality, customer service, safety training, energy conservation and consumption reduction training, etc..
-The ratio of employees participating in the training was 100%.
+The human resources department evaluates the learning needs of employees every year, formulates training plans according to the Group's business development strategy and market development, and arranges various internal and external trainings to improve employees' professional knowledge and skills, management ability, comprehensive quality, etc. During the year, the Group implemented the "Hevol Warm Services" model.
+By strengthening employees' service awareness, improving their service skills, and establishing warm service evaluation and incentive mechanisms, employees are encouraged to actively provide warm-hearted services to property owners, convey the warmth of property services, continuously optimize the soft power of Hevol Services and improve market competitiveness.

+During the Reporting Period, training courses covered new employee training, job skills training, personal quality, customer service, safety training, energy conservation and consumption reduction training, etc. The ratio of employees participating in the training was 100%.